What you'll be getting:

 Cook for 3 minutes on each side.

 After the chops have cooked for 6 minutes, cover with a lid and remove from the heat.
 If you want to check to make sure the pork is cooked you can use a meat thermometer to check the temperature.
-Pork should be cooked to at least 165 degrees.
+Unlike chicken that should be cooked to 165, pork's internal temperature only needs to be 145-150 degrees.
 Set a timer for 5 minutes to let the pork rest.

 While you are letting the chops rest and the quinoa finish cooking, you can toss together the salad.